Melted asphalt, shoes for dogs: Europe wilts in heat

 - Spain: three dead -

-In southern Spain, the heat continued to pound down with the touristy city of Cordoba expected to reach 45 C.
+In southern Spain, the heat continued to pound the tourist city of Cordoba reaching 44 C.

-The heat has already claimed the lives of three people this week.
+The soaring mercury has already claimed the lives of three people this week.

 A middle-aged man in Barcelona, whom media said appeared to be homeless, was found collapsed on a street Friday and taken to hospital where he later died of heatstroke, Catalonia's civil protection agency said in a statement.